 China has recently embarked on an ambitious plan: building a widespread infrastructural network that will connect Asia, Africa, and Europe.
 The “One Belt, One Road” (OBOR) plan consists of two pillars: the Silk Road Economic Belt and the 21st Century Maritime Silk Road (MSR).
 The plan, now officially known as the Belt and Road Initiative (BRI), is expected to lead to “win-win cooperation,” promising benefits for all those who participate.

-from China’s nearby waters all the way through the Indian Ocean, home to countries that have grievances with China’s recent behavior in the international area.
+Regardless of the optimistic rhetoric, a closer look at the MSR suggests that materializing the ambitious initiative is facing several challenges.
+The maritime route stretches from China’s nearby waters all the way through the Indian Ocean, home to countries that have grievances with China’s recent behavior in the international area.
 Although not all of these countries are participants of the MSR, their location could allow them to seriously obstruct the implementation of the initiative.
 If China wants to materialize the initiative, it has to return to its so-called “Peaceful Rise.”

 The stumbling blocks